Zain-Muiz/BeatTheGamev2/README.md

  - React.js

 ### Terms and Conditions :
  - Use only for internal university purposes.
-Using publicly with real names of teams and players is considers as infringement of copyright
+Using publicly with real names of teams and players could be considered as infringement of copyright